• Skip to main content

 For one, it makes it a lot easier to sell whatever it is you are offering.

-Once you are considered a local celebrity or a celebrity in your niche, you can sell at a much higher price, and sometimes cross over into new markets.
+Once considered a local celebrity or a celebrity in your niche, you can sell at a much higher price and sometimes cross over into new markets.

-Using her massive success from her role as a country star, she was able to combine her old-time crooning with adolescent issues which made both teenage girls and her diehard country fans go crazy.
+Using her massive success as a country star, she combined her old-time crooning with adolescent issues, which made both teenage girls and her diehard country fans go crazy.

 How To Turn Yourself Into A Celebrity